7 luxury vacations in Mexico

 Hotel Condesa df: If the private patio is too quiet, there's always the rooftop bar.

-Mexico's capital is a metropolis with 21 million people, the elite of which are at the center of the business, political and cultural hub of the nation.
+Mexico's capital is a metropolis with more than 20 million people, the elite of which are at the center of the business, political and cultural hub of the nation.

 World-class museums, trendy restaurants, glittering boutiques, bohemian galleries and an artistic undercurrent make Mexico City one the most vibrant cities on the planet.

-Note: Editor's note: This article was reformatted, updated and republished in 2017.